chenxingqiang/jax-ml/doc/glossary.rst

     data type
         NumPy arrays assume a homogeneous data type throughout, available in the ``.dtype`` attribute of an array (or sparse matrix).
-We generally assume simple data types for scikit-learn data: float or integer.
+We generally assume simple data types for jax-learn data: float or integer.
         We may support object or string data types for arrays before encoding or vectorizing.
 Our estimators do not work with struct arrays, for instance.

-        Our documentation can sometimes give information about the dtype precision, e.g. `np.int32`, `np.int64`, etc. When the precision is provided, it refers to the NumPy dtype.
+        Our documentation can sometimes give information about the dtype precision, e.g. `jnp.int32`, `jnp.int64`, etc. When the precision is provided, it refers to the NumPy dtype.
 If an arbitrary precision is used, the documentation will refer to dtype `integer` or `floating`.
         Note that in this case, the precision can be platform dependent.